The Benefits Of Holding Your Breath

 The Wim Hof method is a series of breathing exercises that results in your ability to hold your breath for progressively longer periods of time.

-Initially you hyperoxygenate by breathing in more air that you breath out, then hold your breath for as long you comfortably can.
+Initially you hyperoxygenate by breathing in more air that you breath out, then hold your breath after full expiration for as long you comfortably can.
 To complete the routine you take one big inhalation known as the recovery breath that resets you back to normoxia.